[New PHP Features] PHP8 has been released

 JIT

 Processing will be faster.
-However, the benefits may not be as great for web content.
+However, you might not see as much benefit with web content.

-It seems that batch processing in PHP, which has been avoided until now, will be facilitated.
+It seems like batch processing in PHP, which has been avoided until now, will become much easier.

-However, since many people have already explained JIT on blogs etc., I will not go into detail here.
+However, since many people have already explained JIT in blogs and such, I will omit the details.

 I introduced it because it is a key feature.